 The most common features with a control panel are

-These 2 GUI Panels have been the industry standards for administrative web panels, and they give you the best options when it comes to managing your websites
+These 2 GUI control panels have been the industry standards for administrative websites.
+They give you some of the best options when it comes to managing your websites.

 cPanel, has been around longer.
 Introduced to the Internet market in 1996.
 Since it was introduced first, those who started with it have continued to use it simply out of tradition and comfort

-This is the newer of the two platforms, introduced in 2001. the panel has gone through different iterations and has continued to evolve over the years.
-The Plesk GUI
+Plesk is the newer of the two platforms, introduced in 2001.
+The panel has gone through different upgrades and has continued to evolve over the years.
+The Plesk GUI.

 When it comes to the most used features, both cPanel and Plesk has the support you need